c-spark/cspark-ts-sdk/docs/readme.md

 ## HTTP Error

-When attempting to communicate with the API, the SDK will wrap any sort of failure (any error during the round trip) into a `SparkApiError`, which will include the HTTP `status` code of the response and the `requestId`, a unique identifier of the request.
+When attempting to communicate with the API, the SDK will wrap any sort of failure (any error during the roundtrip) into a `SparkApiError`, which will include the HTTP `status` code of the response and the `requestId`, a unique identifier of the request.
 The most common errors are: